The problems with Ryanair and compensation and ADR

 Ryanair comment regarding ADR

-Ryanair was asked for the number of customers who have been paid out through AviationADR decisions and how many where the customer has come direct and Ryanair has made a decision in the customer’s favour.
-It was also asked how many cases for compensation it received in 2017and how many of those it awarded compensation and how many went to ADR.
+Ryanair was asked for the number of customers who have been paid out through AviationADR decisions.
+It was asked how many where the customer has come direct and Ryanair has made a decision in the customer’s favour.
+It was also asked how many cases for compensation it received and awarded in 2017and how many went to ADR.
 Ryanair said “We don’t break down our data on claims to that extent.”

 As regards the strike action, a spokesperson from Ryanair said “With regards to EU261 compensation for cancellations arising from strikes, our position has not changed: “Ryanair complies fully with EU261 legislation, under which no compensation is payable to customers when the (strike) delay/cancellation is beyond the airline’s control.
 If these strikes, by a tiny minority of Ryanair pilots, were within Ryanair’s control, there would have been no strikes and no cancellations.”

 When asked for a comment regarding the strikes by cabin crew, Ryanair refused to provide a comment.

 The European Court of Justice ruled in the case of Helga Krüsemann and Others v TUIfly GmbH case, that a strike by the company’s employees are not “extraordinary circumstances”.